johnpritombiswas/owasp-webapp-manual-testing-qa/README.md

 Welcome!
 This repository showcases a full manual QA suite for OWASP-compliant web application registration flows — authored and documented by **John Pritom Biswas**.
 It includes test planning, execution documentation, bug reports, metrics, and usability validation — all structured for audit-readiness and professional presentation.

+## 🧰 Tools Used

+- 🧠 Xmind – for mind mapping registration flow and validation logic
+- 📊 Microsoft Excel – for test case matrices, bug tracking, and execution metrics

 ## 📁 Folder Overview

 - `Test Plan/` – QA strategy and scope